ebzzry/ebzzry.github.io/src/en/quotes.md

   most.<br>—Migs Mayfeld, The Mandalorian (2019)

-- You can't wait until life isn't hard anymore before you decide to be happy.<br>—Jane Marczweskie (Nightbirde)
+- You can’t wait until life isn’t hard anymore before you decide to be happy.<br>—Jane Marczweskie (Nightbirde)

-- Don't raise your voice; improve your argument.<br>—Desmond Tutu
+- Don’t raise your voice; improve your argument.<br>—Desmond Tutu

 - If history demonstrates anything at all it is the fact that there is no direct relationship